 So having your little Damart, as my grandmother used to say, is very useful!
 So, why not make it yourself!
 Let's dive together into the world of knits!

-Definition of knit fabrics
+Definition of knitted fabrics

 Mademoiselle Gabrielle Chanel in a sailor shirt

-The famous little panties in cotton jersey
+The famous little cotton jersey panties

 Advantages of knit fabrics